serkan-ozal/samba/README.md

 There are three basic functionalities over `SambaField` field:
 * **Get:** Gets the shared state/value of the field.
 The functionality is invoked via `get()` call over `SambaField` field.
 * **Set:** Sets the shared state/value of the field.
 The functionality is invoked via `set(T value)` call over `SambaField` field.
 * **Compare-and-Set:** Compares and sets the shared state/value of the field atomically if and only if the current field value is equal to given old value.
 If replacement has succeeded, returns `true`, otherwise `false`.
-The functionality is invoked via `compareAndSet(T oldValue, T newValue)` call over `SambaField` field.
+The functionality is invoked over `SambaField` field via `compareAndSet(T oldValue, T newValue)` if old value is specified explicitly or via `compareAndSet(T newValue)` if current value is assumed to be used as old value.
 * **Clear:** Clears the shared state/value of the field.
 The functionality is invoked via `clear()` call over `SambaField` field.

 ``` java